ankitmishradev/advanced-icon/README.md

 1. `AdvancedIconState.primary`
 2. `AdvancedIconState.secondary`

-Whenever the state changes, it notifies the widget and widget changes the current icon following the below rules:
+Whenever the state changes, it notifies the widget and widget changes the current icon following below rules:

 1. `icon` will appear for `AdvancedIconState.primary`.
 2. `secondaryIcon` will appear for `AdvancedIconState.secondary`.